shieldoo/shieldoo-mesh/README.md

 ```
 ### Linux

-Shieldoo mesh service will run like system service with name shieldoo-mesh and logs are printed to STDOUT which can be seen by standard linux management commands.
+Shieldoo Secure Network service will run like system service with name shieldoo-mesh and logs are printed to STDOUT which can be seen by standard linux management commands.

 #### Installation from command line